Welcome to the Sex Worker Fest!

 Checks or money orders should be in U.S. funds.
 Entry fees will be waived based on financial need upon request.
 Fees are waived if needed (email us), and always for makers in developing countries with no access to US dollar currencies.

-Foreign language film and video should be made available with the original language soundtrack and English subtitles, however we will consider works in that have not been subtitled.
+Foreign language film and video should be made available with the original language soundtrack and English subtitles, however we may consider works in that have not been subtitled (by prior arrangement only).

 Entries will be reviewed by festival curating director and production team.
-We will notify entrants by April 27th, 2017.
+We will notify all entrants of acceptance beginning May 1st.
+Post-deadline submissions (by prior arrangement) will be handled on individual basis.

 Include address label on both tape and container.
 Movies must be shipped prepaid and packed in proper containers to arrive at the Sex Worker Fest office.
 DO NOT send films for preview.
 Do not send submissions in fiber-filled envelopes, as the dust damages equipment.